weronika-sielicka/TW/1/Weronika_Sielicka_1.md

 10. Click **NEXT**.

 11. [Optional] In **My Video** > **Visibility**, set who can view your video by setting it as:
-   * private, so only you and users selected by you can watch the video.
+   * **Private**, so only you and users selected by you can watch the video.
-   * unlisted, so only people with the link to the video can watch it.
+   * **Unlisted**, so only people with the link to the video can watch it.
-   * public, so anyone can watch the video.
+   * **Public**, so anyone can watch the video.
 You can [set an instant premiere](https://support.google.com/youtube/answer/9080341) for a public video, making it instantly visible to anyone.

 ![Visibility](/1/8.png)